 For another artwork, Painting (Figure with Stars) by Joan Miró, we played three different pieces of music that Miró was known to have listened to and posed the question, “Which piece of music, to you, best fits the artwork?”
 Through this activity, students were encouraged to share how they interpreted the painting’s mood, rhythms, colors, and more.

-As we kick off a new school year, no one is quite sure what the future will hold.
-We will continue to offer flexible programming, including virtual classroom experiences for Chicago Public Schools, and to develop new ways for students to make deep and lasting connections with art, whether or not they can visit us in person.
-This fall, alongside virtual offerings, we will resume in-person student tours in limited ways with our partner schools.
-Our goal is to provide access for students and educators in flexible and dynamic ways, and we look forward to expanding in-person tours in the coming year even as we continue to grow our virtual programming.
+As we begin a new school year, no one is quite sure what the future will hold.
+We are resuming in-person student tours in limited ways with our partner schools, and we continue to offer flexible programming, including virtual classroom experiences for Chicago Public Schools.
+Our goals are to provide access for students and educators in flexible and dynamic ways and to develop new ways for students to make deep and lasting connections with art, whether or not they can visit us in person.
+We look forward to expanding in-person tours in the coming year even as we continue to grow our virtual programming.
 By developing programming in a variety of formats, we can ensure that the museum’s art reaches the most students possible—now and into the future.

 —Kinneret Kohn, associate director, Students and Educators, Learning and Public Engagement